A champion for New Hampshire women and families

 An experienced leader fighting to expand economic opportunity

-Annie is a fighter who has what it takes to win tough races in the perennial battleground Granite State.
+Annie is a fighter who has once again proven she has what it takes to win tough races in the perennial battleground Granite State.
 In 2016, Annie became the first Democrat from New Hampshire’s deep purple 2nd District to be elected to a third term in the House.
-This is a swing district where Hillary Clinton bested Donald Trump by a razor-thin margin last cycle, and the GOP is eyeing it for takeover in their desperate attempts to keep control of the House.
-Annie is fighting for New Hampshire working families and running a strong grassroots campaign, but in this unpredictable swing district she needs our continued support to fend off a Republican challenge.
-This seat is a critical hold race in the battle to control the House, and Annie needs our full support in this must-win race for the majority.
+This cycle, Annie was elected to a fourth term by fighting for New Hampshire working families and running a strong grassroots campaign.
 The EMILY’s List community is proud of Annie’s continued leadership, and is thrilled to support her as she keeps fighting to move New Hampshire forward.